igor-sb/bluprint/_README.md

     └── common_code.py
 ```

-All file paths are stored in *data.yaml*, and are listed relative to the *demo/data* directory for clarity:
+File paths are stored in *data.yaml*, relative to the *demo/data* directory:

 ```yaml
 emailed: